 Preheat the oven to 325°F as you're prepping the ingredients.
 Take out all but one of the oven racks (you'll want the rack on the lowest setting so there's room for the pot).

-I like to buy the 85% lean ground beef.
+If you're going to use ground beef (really you can use any type of ground meat that you like or have at home), I prefer to buy the 85% lean ground beef.
 Once the beef is cooked through, I drain the fat out and put the beef in a container that I leave in the fridge.
 You only need to add the beef for the last 15 minutes.

 Make Infused Oil

-The garlic cooks pretty quickly so you'll want to make sure you've already crushed the tomatoes ahead of time so the garlic doesn't burn.
+The garlic cooks pretty quickly so you'll want to make sure your tomatoes are ready ahead of time so the garlic doesn't burn.
 I recommend cooking the garlic and spices for no more than 30-40 seconds on a medium heat.

 Add canned tomatoes and vegetables